AlecThomasQuinn/Analog-Clock/README.md

 * * *

-I ended up firstly doing a CSS Position tutorial since in the description of the clock tutorial he mentions "we will be covering CSS position, and transform extensively"
+I ended up firstly doing a CSS Position tutorial to solidify understanding of position since in the description of the clock tutorial he mentions "we will be covering CSS position, and transform extensively"

 https://www.youtube.com/watch?v=jx5jmI0UlXU